ColeCod3/ColeCod3/README.md

 - 👋 Hi, I’m @ColeCod3
-- 👀 I’m interested in ... breaking into the tech industry
+- 👀 I’m interested in ... contributing to API Docs and other Dev Docs
 - 🌱 I’m currently learning ...
-DP-900 Microsoft, Pyth & SQL, Technical Writing
+DP-900, Py, Markdown & Git
-- 💞️ I’m looking to collaborate ... with people who are also on a journey of learning, and those who would like to teach
+- 💞️ I’m looking to collaborate ... with developers who need development doc contributions
 - 📫 How to reach me ... colec.writes@gmail.cpm

 <!---